- Working Groups

 This document describes the procedures for creating a CCSM3 fully coupled fully coupled (all components active) paleoclimate simulation.
 We do not describe the creation of the forcing files used in Data Model components or in stand-alone component model runs.

-We provide tools and examples of the process used to create paleoclimate simulations using the computing resources at the National Center for Atmospheric Research (NCAR).
+We provide tools and examples of the process used to create paleoclimate simulations using the computing resources at NCAR.
 This document is to be used as a guide; researchers may need to modify the processes to accommodate their research interests, or adapt the tools to their available computer resources.

 Throughout this User’s Guide we differentiate between the procedures required to create (1) near-modern (e.g., Quaternary, Pliocene) or (2) Deep-Time (pre-Quaternary) model simulations.
 In near-modern simulations, the continents are in their present-day positions, and the land/sea masks do not require significant modification.
 Quaternary modelers are often able to use existing forcing files to simulate past climate.
 By contrast, deep-time simulations require drastic modifications to the land/sea mask, and the modeler is responsible for providing the orographic/bathymetric maps for their geologic period of interest.